GEANT/CAT/tutorials/Configuration.md

 	configure it as a service provider, authenticating towards an IdP of your choice.
 Attribute mapping is defined in config.php
 * NSIS

-	Version 2: needs to have the plug-ins "NSISArray", "GetVersion", "ZipDLL" available
+	Version 2: needs to have the plug-ins "NsArray", "GetVersion" available

 	Version 3: TBD